Skip to main content

 Yes - Botox (botulinum toxin) is a neurotoxin, and neurologists have the deepest understanding of how it works at the neuromuscular junction.
 Dr. Landfield's board-certified neurology background provides expertise in facial nerve anatomy, muscle dynamics, and precise dosing that exceeds typical aesthetic injector training.
 This translates to more natural results and enhanced safety.

-Ready to Book Your Botox & Dysport?
+Ready for Your Botox & Dysport Appointment?